siddartha999/TensorFlow_Image_Classification/README.md

 That's pretty cool, Vegito is closer to Vegeta than Goku as classified by the classifier :D

+So that's the basic image classification by using the Tensorflow library.

 ## Training the Data

 1) In the 'tf_files' folder I have extracted multiple images of Goku, Vegeta, Trunks into their respective folders.